pflanze/functional-perl/docs/howto.md

-that the data structure might be a hierarchical data structure like a linked list that's passed on, and then appended to there (by way of mutation, or in the case of lazy functional programming, by way of mutation hidden in promises [XXX describe above]).
+that the data structure might be a hierarchical data structure like a linked list that's passed on, and then appended to there (by way of mutation, or in the case of lazy functional programming, by way of mutation hidden in promises).
 The top (or head, first, in case of linked lists) of the data structure might be released by the called code as time goes on.
 But the variable in the calling scope will still hold on to it, meaning, it will grow, possibly without bounds.
 Example:

     {
         my $s= xfile_lines $path; # lazy linked list of lines